lukhnos/objectiveflickr/README.markdown

         NSInputStream *imageStream = [NSInputStream inputStreamWithData:imageData];
         [request uploadImageStream:imageStream suggestedFilename:@"Foobar.jpg" MIMEType:@"image/jpeg" arguments:[NSDictionary dictionaryWithObjectsAndKeys:@"0", @"is_public", nil]];

-Upload progress will be reported in thedelegate `flickrAPIRequest:imageUploadSentBytes:totalBytes:`
+Upload progress will be reported to the delegate method `flickrAPIRequest:imageUploadSentBytes:totalBytes:`

 The reason why ObjectiveFlickr asks for an NSInputStream object as input